Libraries in Chicago suburbs work to help homeless

 AURORA, Ill.
-(AP) — Libraries throughout the Chicago suburbs are making efforts to welcome and accommodate people who are homeless.
+(AP) — Libraries in the Chicago suburbs are making efforts to ensure homeless people feel welcome and are treated with dignity.

-The Chicago Tribune reports that libraries in Aurora and Naperville have joined others across the country in receiving training from Ryan Dowd on how to work with homeless patrons.
-Dowd is the director of Hesed House, a shelter in Aurora.
+Ryan Dowd, the executive director of Hesed House, a homeless shelter in Aurora, has been training staff at libraries there, in Naperville and across the country on how to work with homeless patrons, the Chicago Tribune reported .

-His training focuses on using empathy to address issues like body odor, carrying too many bags, sleeping in the library and interacting with people who are delusional.
-He says the training is designed to help library officials enforce rules while maintaining individuals’ dignity.
+His training focuses on using empathy to address issues such as body odor, those who carry too many bags or sleep in the library, and on how to interact with people who are delusional.
+Dowd said the training is designed to help library officials enforce rules but with respect.

-Dowd built the in-person program after a YouTube video he made of the training gained popularity.
+“My hope is really that homeless individuals are treated better and that there will be fewer problems for organizations working with homeless individuals,” he said.

 Most Read Stories